lnis-uofu/OpenFPGA/docs/source/arch_lang/link_circuit_modules.rst

 Switch Boxes
 =============

-Original VPR architecture description contains a XML node called switchlist under which all the multiplexers of switch blocks are described.
+Original VPR architecture description contains an XML node called switchlist under which all the multiplexers of switch blocks are described.
 To link a defined SPICE model to a multiplexer in the switch blocks, a new XML property circuit_model_name should be added to the descriptions.

 Here is an example: